 1. What are your top two or three instructional goals for the year, both at the school or district level?

 Your staff learning goals must be driven by your goals for students, so be sure to check with all stakeholders, including district and school leaders as well as teachers.
-Check data from all sources available including summative and interim assessments, attendance records and curriculum maps.
-The more information that goes into the planning of teacher professional development, the more aligned it will align with goals.
+Check data from all sources available including summative and interim assessments, attendance records, and curriculum maps.
+The more information that goes into the planning of teacher professional development, the more aligned it will be with goals.

 2. How do our instructional goals translate into learning outcomes for all staff, specific teams, and individual staff members?